 Particularly given the possible abuse of market power which has been alleged in several regions, the market power studies filed as a result of this order should be based on the Herfindahl-Hirschman Index of market concentration, and should specifically analyze localized transmission constraints in regions where the seller or an affiliate owns either generation or transmission.

 Those market power studies should be filed in this docket, as well as in the docket through which each affected seller was granted market rate authority.
 The Commission needs that information to make an accurate determination of whether market rate authority should be retained, and to take appropriate action.
-EPMI is not asking the Commission to summarily revoke the market rate authority of entities that fail to join an RTO, without appropriate proceedings.
-Market rate authority was granted through a formal fact-finding process, and it ought to be revoked in the same manner.

 A Section 206 Investigation of All Existing Wholesale Power Sales Rates.
 It seems clear that entities with undue control of transmission should not be allowed to sell power at market-based rates in the affected regions.
 A subtler, but equally compelling, problem involves the use of transmission control to unduly restrict the choices available to customers who purchase power at cost-based rates.
 Many of these customers entered into contracts under a regime in which transmission control by the dominant seller left them no alternative.
 More importantly, many of these utilities have not filed for a cost-based rate adjustment in half a decade or longer.
 For those customers who remain captive to cost-based rates and whose supplier controls transmission and therefore inhibits their alternatives, it is time for the Commission to inquire as to whether the cost-based rates are based on obsolete data.
+In addition, the Commission should consider and adjust the rates of return allowed to companies, which have artificially protected themselves from market risk, by controlling transmission in a manner that impedes competition.
 By commencing a full investigation into all power sales rates charged by a non-complying transmission owner or its affiliates, the Commission will give itself needed flexibility to address the abuse of transmission control and its effect on all jurisdictional customers.

-A Section 206 Investigation of Existing Transmission Rates.
+A Section 206 Investigation of Existing Transmission Rates, Terms and Conditions.

 Failure to join an RTO perpetuates the market restricting effect of pancaked transmission rates and pancaked transmission losses.
 As a result, wholesale customers in areas controlled by integrated utilities will have limited access to power supply alternatives.
-Therefore, as to transmission owners that fail to comply with Order No. 2000, the Commission should commence a Section 206 investigation of the effect of pancaked transmission rates upon customer access to competitive sources of power.
+Therefore, as to transmission owners that fail to comply with Order No. 2000, the Commission should commence a Section 206 investigation rates, terms and conditions of service, specifically of the effect of pancaked transmission rates upon customer access to competitive sources of power, of interconnection procedures, and of the effect scheduling/tagging practices claimed to protect reliability but which are in reality used to protect the transmission owners marketing activities.

 Actions concerning Major Governmental Transmission Owners.